An Efficient Deep Learning Approach for Approximating Parameter-to-Solution Maps of PDEs: Numerical Experiments

-Here, we give a brief discussion on our choices of the values of $n_s, \varepsilon_{\mathrm{POD}}$.
-As we have mentioned in \autoref{section: Numerical Algorithm}, we draw the spectrum decay of the snapshot matrix $S$ to verify the reducibility of this equation under the POD method. \autoref{fig: eigval and energy} illustrates the spectrum decay of $S$ with $n_s = 25, 100, 400, 1600$, and the proportion of energy (i.e., the square sum of singulars) discarded under the corresponding truncation position.
-We confirm that in this problem, the decay speeds of singular values under different scenarios are essentially similar and sufficiently fast, which provides rationality for our choices of $n_s = 100, \varepsilon_{\mathrm{POD}} = 10^{-6}$.
+As we have mentioned above, we can draw the spectral decay of the snapshot matrix $S$ to verify the reducibility of this equation under the POD method. \autoref{fig: Helmholtz spectrum} illustrates the spectral decay of $S$, and the proportion of energy (i.e., the square sum of singulars) discarded under the corresponding truncation position.
+We confirm that in this problem, the decay speed of singular values is sufficiently fast, which provides rationality for the implementation of POD.